boyangshang/FADS/README.md

 The experimental setting for this article is as follows.
 For easy visualization, throughout this article, we use a synthetic Multivariate Gaussian Mixture (MGM) data in 2D.
 Details about generating this data set are provided in [Appendix A](#appendix-a).
 The default hyper-parameter setting will be used for all examples in this article unless otherwise specified.

 # Installation
-The **FADS** package is available on pip and can be installed using the following cammand:
+The **FADS** package is available on PyPI and can be installed using the following cammand:
 ```console
 pip install FADS
 ```